susansayre/eco280/content/en/materials/papers/analysis.md

 *Note* The word count for this section is *very* rough.
 How much writing you will need to do will depend on what you discover in your data analysis.
 For a clean dataset with no missing values and a relatively small number of variables, you might have a relatively short section, but for messy data, this could be a long section.
 If you're concerned about how much or little you're writing in this section, feel free to reach out and discuss with me.

 In this section, you will describe your dataset in detail -- likely in more detail than would usually be included in the data section of an economics paper.
-Unless they are irrelevant for your project, you should discuss all of the following topics:
+You should include the following elements:

 - *Data source:* In addition to a precise specification of where you obtained the data, you should also discuss how the data was collected and any implications this may have for analysis of the data.